The House System at Bishop Stopford’s School

 - Paired reading

-- Organizing students to participate in House sporting and other competitions
+- Organising students to participate in House sporting and other competitions

 - Playing an active role in Collective Worship and Assemblies